salah0250/MiageGpt/README.md

 MiageGPT is built with modern web technologies, including HTML and CSS for the user interface, JavaScript for client-side logic, and Node.js with Express for the backend.
 It integrates OpenAI APIs for text and image generation, offering advanced natural language processing and computer vision capabilities.

+## How to Use Commands:

+To use MiageGPT, start by typing `/` in the input field, then choose from the available commands by clicking on one of the options provided:

+- **Image Search:** Click on `image` to generate images based on a description.
+- **Voice Interaction:** Click on `speech` to activate voice input and dictate your message.
+- **MIAGE Assistant:** Click on `assistant` to ask specific questions about MIAGE Nice Sophia Antipolis.

+## Demo

+Explore a demo of MiageGPT [here](https://unice-my.sharepoint.com/:v:/g/personal/salah-eddine_aboulkacim_etu_unice_fr/EeS0Zejq0F9Jmve5sZbK1J0Bd9OIca7MaZ-zxcoOS1wV7w?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=dRMasa).